LakeYS/Discord-Trivia-Bot/README.md

 - Access to a complete database of over 2,500 multiple-choice trivia questions.
 (Thanks to OpenTDB)
 - Works across simultaneous channels and Discord servers.
 (For example, large servers can have multiple trivia channels)
 - Color-coded and categorized questions of varying difficulty.

-# Partially Implemented Features
-- A flexible game system that adapts to the player count.
+- A scalable game system that adapts to the player count.

 # Planned Features
 (Subject to change)